rbraband521/Sequelize-Model-Associations/Associations.md

 The relationship must be a two-way street.
 The key words for this association are `hasMany` and `belongsTo`.

-To tell Sequelize that you want an association a function must be called.
+To tell Sequelize that you want an association, a function must be called.
 Here is the structure of the function:

 ```
   User.associate = function(models) {
     //where the association is defined
     Model.hasMany(models.targetModel, {
         //options